Zac-HD/hypofuzz/docs-src/roadmap.rst

 Compatibility Policy
 --------------------

-Hypofuzz uses `calendar-based versioning <https://calver.org/>`__, with a ``YY-MM-patch`` format.
+HypoFuzz uses `calendar-based versioning <https://calver.org/>`__, with a ``YY-MM-patch`` format.

-Because Hypofuzz is closely tied to Hypothesis internals, we recommend pinning your transitive dependencies using a tool like :pypi:`pip-compile <pip-tools>`, :pypi:`poetry`, or :pypi:`pipenv`.
+Because HypoFuzz is closely tied to Hypothesis internals, we recommend pinning your transitive dependencies using a tool like :pypi:`pip-compile <pip-tools>`, :pypi:`poetry`, or :pypi:`pipenv`.
 This makes it possible to reproduce old environments based only on your VCS history, and ensures that any compatibility